1 of 20

 2. Click the Add Origin button.

-3. Give an easy to remember name to this origin.
+3. Give an easy-to-remember name to this origin.

 4. Select Single Origin for the type of origin.